One Year Later … The Weight Room in the Carriage House

 organizing the carriage house

 After years of neglect and accumulating clutter, we realized that our Carriage House had the potential to be so much more.
-With a desire to prioritize our health and fitness goals, we made the bold decision to repurpose this space into a dedicated weight room.
+To prioritize our health and fitness goals, we boldly decided to repurpose this space into a dedicated weight room.

 For years we have had a small but adequate 10′ x 10′ weight room upstairs in the old sleeping porch.
-But it’s small and couldn’t hold more than a few items.
+But it was small and couldn’t hold more than a few items.

 The prospect of having a larger area to work out in, with ample natural light and high ceilings, was incredibly enticing.
 Plus, it meant reclaiming a part of our property that had been underutilized for far too long.